 It is important to know that wrongful death cases are handled in civil court, not a criminal court, so a wrongful death case will not send the defendant to prison.
 The civil statutes regarding wrongful death are determined at the state level, which is why you should choose an experienced wrongful death attorney in Atlanta to prepare your case.

-Particularly in light of time deadlines for filing such a lawsuit, you need to contact an experienced personal injury lawyer as soon as you can, for a free initial case review and to explore your legal rights and your possible case.
+In light of time deadlines for filing lawsuits in Atlanta, you need to contact a lawyer as soon as you can, for a free initial case review!

 The purpose of a wrongful death lawsuit is to compensate families who are left without their loved one due to someone’s carelessness or a willful act.
 Though of course a lawsuit cannot bring back your loved one or make up for their death, the intention of a wrongful death suit is to ensure the family receives monetary compensation for their loss.

-If a person is killed during a crime, such as during a robbery or assault, or if a person, company, or entity caused an accident or permitted conditions that resulted in someone’s death, it can potentially result in a wrongful death suit.
+If a person is killed during a crime, such as during a robbery or assault, or if a person, company, or entity caused an accident or permitted conditions that resulted in someone’s death such as a bad medical device, it can potentially result in wrongful death compensation.